splitwise/super_diff/README.md

 [issuehunt-badge]: https://img.shields.io/badge/sponsored_through-IssueHunt-2EC28C
 [issuehunt]: https://issuehunt.io/r/mcmire/super_diff

+**SuperDiff** is a Ruby gem
-SuperDiff is a gem that hooks into RSpec to intelligently display the differences between two data structures of any type.
+which is designed to display the differences between two objects of any type in a familiar and intelligent fashion.

 📢 **[See what's changed in recent versions.][changelog]**

-[changelog]: CHANGELOG.md
+[changelog]: ./CHANGELOG.md

 ## Introduction

 The primary motivation behind this gem is to vastly improve upon RSpec's built-in diffing capabilities.

+The primary motivation behind this gem is to vastly improve upon RSpec's built-in diffing capabilities.
+RSpec has many nice features,
-Sometimes, whenever you use a matcher such as `eq`, `match`, `include`, or `have_attributes`, you will get a diff of the two data structures you are trying to match against.
+and one of them is that whenever you use a matcher such as `eq`, `match`, `include`, or `have_attributes`, you will get a diff of the two data structures you are trying to match against.
 This is great if all you want to do is compare multi-line strings.
-But if you want to compare other, more "real world" kinds of values, such as what you might work with when developing API endpoints or testing methods that make database calls and return a set of model objects, then you are out of luck.
+But if you want to compare other, more "real world" kinds of values such as API or database data, then you are out of luck.
 Since [RSpec merely runs your `expected` and `actual` values through Ruby's PrettyPrinter library][rspec-differ-fail] and then performs a diff of these strings,